SweetSallyBe/FormsBundle/README.md

 ## Use

-- Use namespace SweetSally\FormsBundle\Form\Type\DataListType to extend the default texttype to use it as a Datalist
+- Use namespace SweetSallyBe\FormsBundle\Form\Type\DataListType to extend the default texttype to use it as a Datalist